leander343/zivver-tech-assignment/README.md

 ## CI/CD

-- The first run of the infrastructure workflow has to be done manually due to having to set a variable triggers required to trigger another workflow.
+- The first run of the infrastructure workflow has to be done manually due to having to set a variable required to trigger another workflow.

 - Right now a task definition with a dummy image is deployed on the initial setup and it takes a while before the CI replaces the image on the initial setup.